-It has to be the pinnacle of every travel photographer’s career: A National Geographic cover photo!
-And I finally did it.
-Well, sort of.
-There’s a caveat, and here’s why…
+It has to be the highlight of every travel photographer’s career: A National Geographic cover photo!
+Here’s how I did it…

 Stock photography is a weird career.
 You work hard to take photos that you hope will sell.
 They go to various agents, and eventually royalties start dribbling in.
 And that’s it.
 No client meetings or team lunches.
 There’s no fanfare or applause when a photo sells.